 We generally expense advertising costs as incurred, except for production costs associated with media campaigns, which are recognized as prepaid assets (to the extent paid in advance) and expensed at the first run of the advertisement.
-Cooperative advertising costs are recognized when incurred and are included in marketing and sales expense if there is a separate identifiable benefit for which we can reasonably estimate the fair value of the benefit identified.
-Otherwise, they are recognized as a reduction of revenue and are generally accrued when revenue is recognized.
+Cooperative advertising costs are recognized when incurred and are classified as marketing and sales expense if there is a separate identifiable benefit for which we can reasonably estimate the fair value of the benefit identified.
+Otherwise, they are classified as a reduction of revenue and are generally accrued when revenue is recognized.
 We then reimburse the channel partner when qualifying claims are submitted.

 We are also reimbursed by our vendors for certain advertising costs incurred by us that benefit our vendors.
 Such amounts are recognized as a reduction of marketing and sales expense if the advertising (1) is specific to the vendor, (2) represents an identifiable benefit to us, and (3) represents an incremental cost to us.
 Otherwise, vendor reimbursements are recognized as a reduction of the cost incurred with the same vendor.
-Vendor reimbursements of advertising costs of \$53 million, \$51 million, and \$43 million reduced marketing and sales expense for the fiscal years ended March 31, 2017, 2016 and 2015, respectively.
-For the fiscal years ended March 31, 2017, 2016 and 2015, advertising expense, net of vendor reimbursements, totaled approximately \$281 million, \$240 million, and \$228 million, respectively.
+Vendor reimbursements of advertising costs of \$45 million, \$53 million, and \$51 million reduced marketing and sales expense for the fiscal years ended March 31, 2018, 2017 and 2016, respectively.
+For the fiscal years ended March 31, 2018, 2017 and 2016, advertising expense, net of vendor reimbursements, totaled approximately \$261 million, \$281 million, and \$240 million, respectively.